Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 He still wanted them to produce their own handiwork and populate the earth, even though he knew the results would now be imperfect.

-God told them that fulfilling his mandate would now be more complex and less satisfying due to the consequences of sin.
+God told them that fulfilling his mandate would now be more complex and less satisfying because of the consequences of sin.

 Eve would yearn for a soulful connection with Adam, but he would largely determine the level of intimacy in their relationship.
 Childbirth would be painful for her.

-The diminished fertility of the earth would require Adam to toil for subsistence, but his efforts would produce spotty results.
+The diminished fertility of the earth would require Adam to toil for subsistence, but his efforts would yield spotty results.

-As the apostle Paul explained, their now selfish natures would prompt them to elevate their own desires above the needs of the other.
+As the apostle Paul explained, their now selfish natures would prompt them to elevate their own desires above the other person’s needs.

 They would also be naturally inclined to make wrong choices based on moral untruths.
 Indeed, this duality had already materialized.